 The Registration Exam for Dietitians is a computerized test that is targeted toward the entry-level dietary position.
 The test requires knowledge in several areas common to the professional registered dietician.
 The test focuses upon broad areas of individual impact in food and nutrition; clinical treatment; education and research; and administration of state and community nutritional programs.

-The broadest of these categories is Nutrition Care Process and Model, both Simple and Complex Conditions, which accounts for 40% of the test questions.
-The next greatest component of the exam is the Management content area (21% of the exam), followed by Foodservice Systems (17%), Food and Nutrition Sciences (12%), and Counseling, Communication, Education, and Research (10%).
+The broadest of these categories is Nutrition Care for Individuals and Groups which accounts for 40% of the test questions.
+The next greatest component of the exam is the Principles of Dietetics content area (21% of the exam), followed by the Management of Food and Nutrition Programs and Services (21%), and finally Foodservice Systems (14%).